What is Estate Planning & Inheritance Tax?

 Any amount of money you give away outright will not be counted for Inheritance Tax if you survive for seven years after making the gift.
 If you die within this period, the amount of the gift will be included within your estate.
 Taper relief may apply in these circumstances and can reduce the amount of inheritance tax payable.

 Get in touch via our contact us page, by telephone or email.
-We can arrange to meet you at your home or our offices at Shenstone Wood End just a few minutes from Sutton Coldfield, Lichfield and Tamworth.
+We can arrange to meet you at your home or our offices for Financial Advice in Tamworth, or in Lichfield or in Sutton Coldfield.
+We are just a few minutes from Sutton Coldfield, Lichfield and Tamworth.